Rumor Evolution in Social Networks

 \section{INTRODUCTION}

-Understanding the emergence of rumor is a fundamental problem in social science.
-In the past decade, to further understand the general principles in rumor spreading~\cite{NATURE2041118,PRE76036117,EPL7868005,ARXIV0505031,PRL103038702,PRE78066110} on social networks, researchers investigate the rumor spreading on many typical models, e.g., small-world networks~\cite{PRE64050901,PRE65041908,PRE69066130}, and scale-free networks~\cite{PHYSICAA374457,PRE76036117,PRE69066130,PRE69055101}.
-In the small world model, they reported a threshold $P_c$ of spreading in the rewiring probability.
-When enhancing the probability beyond $P_c$, i.e., shortening the path length between nodes rumors can be disseminated globally.
-On the other hand, in the scale-free networks, the discussions are mainly focused on the efficiency of spreading and the final infected ratio, which has been analytical solved by a mean-field approximation~\cite{PHYSICAA374457}.
+Rumor spreading is a fundamental topic in psychology~\cite{TPR} and sociology~\cite{LC169}.
+In the past decade, rumor spreading on social networks, e.g., small-world networks~\cite{PRE64050901,PRE65041908,PRE69066130}, and scale-free networks~\cite{PHYSICAA374457,PRE76036117,PRE69066130,PRE69055101}, has attracted lots of attention from physical and sociological communities~\cite{NATURE2041118,PRE76036117,EPL7868005,ARXIV0505031,PRL103038702,PRE78066110}.
+In the small world network, a threshold $P_c$ of spreading in the rewiring probability of links was reported.
+As the probability is larger than $P_c$, i.e., when the average path length of the network is short enough, rumors can be disseminated globally.
+On the other hand, in the scale-free networks, the discussions are mainly focused on the spreading efficiency and the final infected ratio, which was analytical solved by a mean-field approximation~\cite{PHYSICAA374457}.
 Most recently, a model describing two propagating rumors with different probabilities of acceptance is also worth a mention~\cite{PRE81056102}.

-Simultaneously, the modifications on the dynamical model itself are also pretty heuristic~\cite{PRL92218701,PRE73046138}.
+Simultaneously, the development of the dynamical model itself is also pretty heuristic~\cite{PRL92218701,PRE73046138}.